ebm/Robot-Runner/README.md

 # Robot Runner

 A 2D parkour shooter where a player controls a robot that jumps around and fights monsters.
-On their journey, a player can collect items which grant the player abilities and stat increases, or try to run from the monsters.
+On their journey, a player kill monsters and collect items which grant the player abilities and stat increases.

 # Features
-A player can moves around, jump, fires lasers, dash, wall climb, and more.
+A player can move around, jump, fires lasers, dash, wall climb, and more.
 The player has an inventory where they can store collected items, and equip the desired abilities.
 There are lasers, monsters with various weapons, and cool parkour puzzles where the player attempts to avoid lasers and get to the top.

 # Installation
-The game was made to be a desktop application, but currently, it can be ran from the browser from this link: https://ebm3.itch.io/robot-runner
+The game was made to be a desktop application, but it can be ran from the browser from this link: https://ebm3.itch.io/robot-runner

 # How to Play
 The controls are adjustable.
 There is an options and controls menu accessible when pausing the game.